cucumber/vscode/RELEASING.md

 See [.github/RELEASING](https://github.com/cucumber/.github/blob/main/RELEASING.md).

-*IMPORTANT:* After updating dependencies, revert to `"@types/vscode": "1.67.0"` so the extension doesn't require the latest version of VS Code.
+*IMPORTANT:* After updating dependencies, revert both `engines.vscode` and `"@types/vscode"` to the *same* version.

+Use a version that is 2 versions behind the latest version so that the extension doesn't require the latest version of VS Code.